nickb210/Workday-Job-Web-Scraper-GUI-Custom-Theme-/README.md

     - Link to job posting

 ## Instructions
 IMPORTANT: You need to have the correct chromedriver version based on the version of Google chrome installed on your machine.
 You can dowload the correct verision [here](https://chromedriver.chromium.org/downloads).
-After you download the driver place it in [`selenium`](https://github.com/nickb210/Workday-Job-Web-Scraper-GUI-Custom-Theme-/tree/master/selenium).
+After you download the driver place it in [`selenium`](https://github.com/nickb210/Workday-Job-Web-Scraper-GUI-Custom-Theme-/tree/master/selenium) directory.
 ```
 1. pip3 install -r requirements.txt
 2. python3 app.py